lsst-ts/ts_cbp/README.rst

 .. code::

-    git config core.hooksPath .githooks
+    pre-commit install

 ``black`` will now run as a pre-commit git hook.

-There is a tests/test_black that checks if any files have not been linted by ``black``.
+There is a plugin pytest-black that checks if any files have not been linted by ``black``.

 Usage
 =====